Have venison? Try my three pepper Slow Cooker Venison Chili that is full of veggies and spice.

 Have more venison?
 Then you must try my Slow Cooker Venison Roast Recipe with Mushroom Bacon Gravy, Classic Venison Roast, Venison Stew, or my Venison Meatloaf.

-This Slow Cooker Venison Chili is my favorite way to use up venison!
-I use three different types of peppers; jalapeño, Anaheim, and yellow bell pepper.
+This Slow Cooker Venison Chili is my favorite way to use up fresh venison!
+I use three different types of peppers: jalapeño, Anaheim, and yellow bell pepper.
 It is just the right amount of heat!
 I top the chili with cheddar cheese, green onions, and serve cornbread on the side.

 Step-by-Step Directions

-- Step Three– Stir and serve with toppings such as cheddar cheese, green onion and oyster crackers.
+Step Five – Stir and serve with toppings such as cheddar cheese, green onion and oyster crackers.
+Enjoy!

 Yes!
-Add a 12 oz. can of beer instead of the beef broth, it will add depth of flavor to the chili.
+Add a 12 oz. can of beer instead of the beef broth, it adds a depth of flavor to chili recipes.
 I often do this with beef chili too, it smells great while cooking.

 Other great slow cooker venison recipes that I love: